Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

-On Saturday, Ronald Acuna Jr. (on the back of going 1-for-4 with a triple) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 4:05 PM ET.
+Ronald Acuna Jr. -- with an on-base percentage of .333 in his past 10 games, 83 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Tristan Beck on the mound, on August 27 at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Giants.
+He had a one-hit performance in his most recent game (1-for-5) against the Giants.

 Ronald Acuña Jr. Game Info & Props vs. the Giants